DeMaCS-UNICAL/BrainyBot/README.md

     ```sh
     conda activate p36
    ```
+6. Install the requirements from the requirement.txt file located in the `AI` folder.
-6. The command `conda install --file=requirements.txt` will likely not work, as some packages are not available from default repositories.
+The command `conda install --file=requirements.txt` will likely not work, as some packages are not available from default repositories.
 We suggest to manually install the packages listed in `requirements.txt` from your default repository,